 The feature does not have any effect on the standalone Player, because the Editor compiles all the Shader Variants needed by the Player during the build process.

 CommandBuffer.DrawProcedural, the Editor doesn’t use a placeholder Unity shader.
 Instead, the Editor just skips rendering this geometry until it has compiled the shader variant.

 Asynchronous shader compilation is enabled by default.

 Note: Enabling and disabling asynchronous shader compilation in this way affects only the Scene and Game views by default.
-If you want to use it in other parts of the Editor, see Custom Editor tools and asynchronous shader compilation.
+If you want to use it in other scenarios, you can control this via scripts.
+See [Using asynchronous Shader compilation in custom Editor tools.

 The following instructions show you how to enable or disable the feature in an immediate scope, and a CommandBuffer scope.

 In an immediate scope, you can use

 // Store the current state bool oldState = ShaderUtil.allowAsyncCompilation; // Disable async compilation ShaderUtil.allowAsyncCompilation = false; // Enter your rendering code that should never use the placeholder Unity shader Graphics.DrawMesh(...); // Restore the old state ShaderUtil.allowAsyncCompilation = oldState;

 false.
 Subsequent commands in the CommandBuffer won’t allow asynchronous compilation.